JulienBreux/clamp/README.md

 # 🗜 Clamp

-🗜 Clamp is useful to replace environment variables in any file using go template syntax
+🗜 Clamp is a useful tool to help to replace environment variables in any file using go template syntax.

 ## How to use from pipe